firebird631/siis/README.md

 python siis.py <identity> [--help, --options...]
 ```

+The identity name must be specified, and need to be configured into the _identities.json_ file.

 ### List of command line options ###

+#### General options ####

 * --help display command line help.
 * --version display the version number.
-* --profile=\<profile> Use a specific profile of appliance else default loads any.
+* --profile=\<profile\> Use a specific profile of appliance else default loads any.
 * --paper-mode instantiate paper mode trader and simulate as good as possible.
-* --backtest process a backtesting, uses paper mode traders and data history available in the database.
+* --backtest Process a backtesting, uses paper mode traders and data history available in the database.
-* --timestep=\<seconds> Timestep in seconds to increment the backesting.
+* --timestep=\<seconds\> Timestep in seconds to increment the backesting.
 More precise is more accurate but need more computing simulation.
 Adjust to at least fits to the minimal candles size uses in the backtested strategies.
 Default is 60 seconds.
-* --time-factor=\<factor> in backtesting mode only allow the user to change the time factor and permit interacting during the backtesting.
+* --time-factor=\<factor\> in backtesting mode only allow the user to change the time factor and permit interacting during the backtesting.
 Default speed factor is as fast as possible.
-* --from=<YYYY-MM-DDThh:mm:ss> define the date time from which start the backtesting, fetcher or binarizer.
+* --from=<YYYY-MM-DDThh:mm:ss\> define the date time from which start the backtesting, fetcher or binarizer.
 If omitted use whole data set (take care).
-* --to=<YYYY-MM-DDThh:mm:ss> define the date time to which stop the backtesting, fetcher or binarizer.
+* --to=<YYYY-MM-DDThh:mm:ss\> define the date time to which stop the backtesting, fetcher or binarizer.
 If omitted use now.
-* --last=\<number> Fast last number of candles for every watched market (take care can take all requests credits on the broker).
+* --last=\<number\> Fast last number of candles for every watched market (take care can take all requests credits on the broker).
-* --market=\<market-id> Specific market identifier to fetch, binarize only.
+* --market=\<market-id\> Specific market identifier to fetch, binarize only.
-* --broker=\<broker-name> Specific fetcher or watcher name to fetch or binarize market from.
+* --broker=\<broker-name\> Specific fetcher or watcher name to fetch or binarize market from.
-* --timeframe=\<timeframe> Time frame unit or 0 for trade level.
+* --timeframe=\<timeframe\> Time frame unit or 0 for trade level.
 For fetcher, higher candles are generated.
 Defined value is in second or an alias in **1m, 3m, 5m, 15m, 30m, 1h, 2h, 4h, 1d, 1M, 1w**
-* --cascaded=\<max-timeframe> During fetch process generate the candles of highers timeframe from lowers.
+* --cascaded=\<max-timeframe\> During fetch process generate the candles of highers timeframe from lowers.
 Default is no. Take care to have entire multiple to fulfill the generated candles.
-* --spec=\<specific-option> Specific fetcher option (example STOCK for alphavantage.co fetcher to fetch a stock market).
+* --target=\<timeframe\> During fetch or rebuild process generate the candles of specified timeframe.
+Default is no. Take care to have entire multiple to fulfill the generated candles.
 * --watcher-only Only watch and save market/candles data into the database.
 No trade and neither paper mode trades are performed.
-* --read-only Don't write OHLCs candles data to the database.
-Default is writing to the database.
+* --store-trade To force write of trade or tick data during the execution of the bot (default not stored).
+* --store-ohlc To force write of OHLC (candles/klines) data during the execution of the bot (default not stored).
+* --initial-fetch or --prefetch Process the fetching of recent OHLCs when subscribing to a market.
+Default don't fetch.
+* --store-ohlc or --store-candle Write OHLCs to DB.
+Default not stored.")
+* --store-trade Write tick/trade/quote to filesystem.
+Default not stored.
+* --monitor Enable Web monitor HTTP socket and WebSocket.
+Default port is 8080.
+* --monitor-port Override the default or configured monitor HTTP port.
+Websocket port is monitor port+1.
+Default port is 8081.
+* --preprocess [WIP] Precompute some data before running the strategy.

+#### Related to tools ####

+* --verbose Used by some tools to display more information.
-* --fetch Process the data fetcher.
+* --fetch or --tool=fetcher Process the data fetcher.
+Can get markets details, trade/tick and OHLCs history.
-* --install-market Used only with --fetch to only install the fake market data info to database without trying to fetch anything.
+  * --install-market Used only with the fetcher tool, to install the fake market data info to database without trying to fetch anything from the exchange.
+  * --spec=\<specific-option\> Specific fetcher option (example STOCK for alphavantage.co fetcher to fetch a stock market).
-* --binarize Process from text file to binary a conversion, for a market (text version of data could be removed on the future).
+* --binarize or --tool=binarizer Convert data from text file format to binary format for a specific market.
-* --rebuild Rebuild OHLC from the trades/ticks data for a market.
+* --rebuild or --tool=rebuilder To rebuild OHLC from the trades/ticks data for a market.
 Need to specify --broker, --market, --timeframe, --from and --to date, --cascaded
-* --optimize Check one or many market for trades/ticks or OHLCs, and returns data corruption or gaps (later could propose some fix).
+* --optimize or --tool=optimizer Check one or many market for trades/ticks or OHLCs, and returns data corruption or gaps (later could propose some fix).
 Need to specify --broker, --market, --timeframe, --from and --to date
-* --sync Synchronize the market data from the broker.
+* --sync or --tool=syncer Synchronize the market data from the broker.
 Need to specify --broker and --market
-* --export Market data export tool, to use with --broker=, --market=, --from=, --to=, --timeframe= and --filename= arguments
+* --export or --tool=exporter Market data export tool, to use with --broker=, --market=, --from=, --to=, --timeframe= and --filename= arguments
+  * --filename Mandatory, Destination path or prefix for the filename
-* --import Market data import tool from previous export, to use with --filename= argument
+* --import or --tool=importer Market data import tool from previous export, to use with --filename= argument
+* --clean or --tool=cleaner Remove some data format the database.
+* --statistics or --tool=statistics To export some statistics data to generate extra reports.

 You need to define the name of the identity to use.
 This is related to the name defined into the identity.json file.
 Excepted for the tools (fetch, binarize, optimize, rebuild, sync, export, import) the name of the profile to use --profile=\<profilename> must be specified.